[ Login ]

 Richard Nixon, who lost the 1960 election to John Kennedy, emerged as the winner of the 1968 presidential election with 43 percent of the popular vote.
 Many credit Nixon's victory to the violence at the Democratic convention.
 The inauguration of a new president in 1969 did nothing to halt demonstrations against the war and racism.
 The turbulence of the "troubled decade" carried over to the 1970s with little hope that the wounds inflicted during the struggles of the '60s could be healed.

 Protest music during the 1960s expressed feelings of shame and rage over the continuation of racism and the increased American involvement in the Vietnam War.
 Folk songs were the rallying cry of the civil rights movement.
-Among the numerous songs of the 1960s expressing support for the civil rights movement are:
+Among the numerous songs of the 1960s expressing support for the civil rights movement are: Free Jazz and Fusion expressed both pride and anger while reflecting on the social trauma and civil tumult of the 1960s.

 Review the "Black History Timeline" for 1960-1964 (https://www.thoughtco.com/african-american-history-timeline-1960-1964-45443) and 1965-1969 (https://www.thoughtco.com/african-american-history-timeline-1965-1969-45444) for a year-by-year review of major events during the decade.
-The "Encyclopedia Britannica Guide to Black History" (http://www.saintjosephcme.com/BlackHistory/Data/BlackHistory/index.htm) features short informative articles, photographs, film clips, and audio recordings that profile the civil rights movement.

 For further research on the civil rights movement, view the online photography exhibit by Charles Moore, who catalogued the civil rights movement for Life Magazine (https://www.tandfonline.com/doi/pdf/10.1080/00947679.2000.12062526).
 The exhibit features several of Charles Moore's famous photographs taken during the violent clashes at the University of Mississippi, Birmingham, Selma, and rural Mississippi between 1958 and 1965.
-Also examine the Encyclopedia Britannica's Black History website (https://www.britannica.com/topic/African-American) for a capsule view of the civil rights movement with hot links to audio and video clips or take a virtual tour of the Civil Rights Museum to explore pivotal events in the civil rights movement (www.civilrightsmuseum.org).
+Also examine the Encyclopedia Britannica's Black History/Civil Rights website page (https://www.britannica.com/topic/African-American/The-civil-rights-movement) for a capsule view of the civil rights movement with hot links to audio and video clips or take a virtual tour of the Civil Rights Museum to explore pivotal events in the civil rights movement (www.civilrightsmuseum.org).

 Questions to consider: